moorepants/eme134/content/pages/lab-03.rst

    the ODEs, i.e. evaluates the state derivatives.
 See `Defining the State Derivative Function`_ for an explanation.
-2. Create two functions defined each in an m-file that calculates the two requested inputs.
+2. Create two functions defined each in an m-file that calculates the two requested inputs: front steer and dual steer.
 See `Time Varying Inputs`_ for an explanation.
 3. Create a function defined in an m-file that calculates the requested outputs.
-See `Outputs Other Than the States`_ for an explanation.
+See `Outputs Other Than the States`_  and `Outputs Involving State Derivatives`_ for an explanation.
-4. Create a script in an m-file that utilizes the above functions to simulate system for the two scenarios: with and without traction control.
+4. Create a script in an m-file that utilizes the above functions to simulate system for three comparison scenarios described below.
 This should setup the constants, integrate the dynamics equations, and plot each state, and output versus time.
 See `Integrating the Equations`_ for an explanation.
-5. Make a plot of the coefficients of friction versus slip ratio which includes the curves for the dry and icy conditions.
-Indicate what slip ratios were chosen for the peak traction.
-6. Make plots of the outputs versus time of the scenario without traction control and explain why you think the simulation is behaving realistically or unrealistically.
-7. Make plots to compare outputs versus time between the two scenarios: with and without traction control.
-Plotting the each trajectory on its own or in subplots with one color line for each scenario.
-8. Report the time to the 200 m mark for each scenario and discuss the results and explain why the vehicle that wins won.
-Report the input energy consumed at the 200 m mark and discuss the differences in energy consumption, why it is, and what the implications are.
-You can present the joules of energy in equivalent liters of gasoline to help get a idea of the quantity.
+5. Compare the lane change steering behavior with :math:`\delta=1` deg of the car for an understeer and oversteer configuration at speeds :math:`U=10` m/s using only front steering.
+Select a value of :math:`r` to obtain a suitable :math:`K` for each vehicle.
+Describe the differences in the state and output trajectories.
+Comment on why the terms "understeer" and "oversteer" are used to describe the configurations.
+6. Repeat #5 with :math:`U=30` m/s.
+7. Compare the lane change steering behavior with :math:`\delta=1` deg of an understeer car traveling at :math:`U=20` m/s for the front steering vs the dual front-rear steering.
+Describe the differences in the state and output trajectories.
+Comment on whether a dual steering has an any advantages or disadvantages based on the simulation results.

+.. _Outputs Involving State Derivatives: https://moorepants.github.io/eme171/ode-integration-best-practices-with-octavematlab.html#outputs-involving-state-derivatives

+Tips
+====

+- When plotting the path of the mass center :math:`y(x)` use the ``axis('image')`` command to set the aspect ratio.

 Assessment Rubric
 =================